LEANNA MAE .ORG

 • On call fee (Some doulas may back each other up and cancel out that on call fee)

 • If you need to call in the backup, you’ll likely pay by the hour with a minimum of hours needed.
 Example, $40 an hour with a minimum of 4 hours when called in.
+Some doulas do half their total fee if they have to call in a backup.

 • Maintaining your certification as a doula – some programs offer permanent certification while others require renewal.
 The frequency of renewal or maintaining current status will depend on the program.
 To renew, you may only need to pay a fee or show proof of CEUs.
 Sometimes they require proof of actively working.